Read this article summarized with

-How to Create SOPs and Work Instructions from Video (Manual + AI Methods)
+How to Create SOPs from Video: Manual and AI Methods

 Jure Špeh